 The Motley Fool now also runs The Motley Fool Rule Breakers which is just for David’s picks.

-Since Rule Breakers has launched, the picks have more than doubled the gains that the market saw.
+Since Rule Breakers has launched, the those picks have beat the market by 6 times, or 6x!

 David Gardner Stock Performance (Since 2016)

 Here are some highlights from David Gardner’s stock picks over the last few years, since 2016.